What is Lifelong Learning?

 Contributed by: Cynthia Barrancotto, MLIS/Campus Librarian & Manager of the Learning Resources Information Center

-SO…what does the phrase ‘lifelong learning’ really mean?
+SOРђдwhat does the phrase 'lifelong learning' really mean?
 And, why should I be interested in it?
 As your Campus Librarian, it seems that I am learning something new and interesting each and every day.
-And that is exactly what happened when I began writing and thinking about what the term ‘lifelong learning’ means, and how it is relevant to the work I do here at CHCP.
+And that is exactly what happened when I began writing and thinking about what the term 'lifelong learning' means, and how it is relevant to the work I do here at CHCP.
 Of course, I have my own thoughts about lifelong learning, and I am sure each of you reading this do also.
 Some of you may already consider yourself a lifelong learner, while others may aspire to become one someday.
-After completing my research for this project what I have concluded is two-fold, ‘yes’ I am definitely a lifelong learner, and secondly, I bet if you are not one now, you will surely be calling yourself one soon enough.
-How can we disagree with Henry Ford’s words: Anyone who stops learning is old, whether at twenty or eighty.
+After completing my research for this project what I have concluded is two-fold, 'yes' I am definitely a lifelong learner, and secondly, I bet if you are not one now, you will surely be calling yourself one soon enough.
+How can we disagree with Henry Ford's words: Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young.

 As with any assignment I am curious about I defaulted to my usual pattern of research.
 First, I ran a simple Google search using the term (in quotes, of course J) 'lifelong learning'; that resulted in 6,730,000 hits.
 Next, I went to our college portal and logged into eGlobal and ProQuest.
 My search was then narrowed down to 12, 821 results, and last but not least I wanted to see what Books24/7 had to offer—this ended up with an intriguing collection of 1,264 eBooks.
 (By the way, do you know that you can view an entire eBook on Books 24/7, and print a page or an entire chapter for research purposes?)
 Finally, I went to one of my favorite search engines, Ask.com and there I found quotations, scholarly articles, references to books, photographs, and more.
 Check this site out for yourself when you have time—bet you like it just as much as I.